-- Use both gesture and contour drawings to capture the mass and structural lines in drawing subjects.
+- Employ both gesture and contour drawings to capture the mass and structural lines in drawing subjects.

-- Use measuring points and thumb measures to keep the different areas of a drawing in perspective.
+- Make use of measuring points and thumb measures to keep the different areas of a drawing in perspective.

 - Apply approaches to creating the illusion of depth or effective composition.

-- Identify the effects of lighting location, angle, and direction, in creating shadow and value contrast in drawing subjects.
+- Examine the effects of lighting location, angle, and direction, in creating shadow and value contrast in drawing subjects.

 - Separate a drawing into light and dark areas and represent the overall lighting using a cast shadow and shadow edge.

-- Identify and represent in drawing six different levels of value: highlights, mid-tones, shadow edge, casting shadow, core shadow, and reflected light.
+- Choose and represent in drawing six different levels of value: highlights, mid-tones, shadow edge, casting shadow, core shadow, and reflected light.

 - Use charcoal, graphite, mixed materials, and ink wash to represent value in drawing.

-- Identify and apply basic color interactions and mixing techniques for use in drawing.
+- Experiment with basic color interactions and mixing techniques for use in drawing.

 - Identify and apply stylistic approaches to drawing including photo-realism, photomontage, and abstract expressionism.